gpengtao/gpengtao.github.io/_posts/2019-03-22-Spring-SpringMVC.md

 import java.util.Set;

 /**
  * Interface which allows a library/runtime to be notified of a web
  * application's startup phase and perform any required programmatic
  * registration of servlets, filters, and listeners in response to it.
  *
+ * <p>Implementations of this interface may be annotated with
+ * {@link javax.servlet.annotation.HandlesTypes HandlesTypes}, in order to
+ * receive (at their {@link #onStartup} method) the Set of application
+ * classes that implement, extend, or have been annotated with the class
+ * types specified by the annotation.
+ *
+ * ......
+ *
  * @since Servlet 3.0
  */